gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/Requirement specification.md

 ## 7. Glossary

 - scrum: a framework for project management commonly used in software development
+- scrum master: a person who is responsible for managing the problems of the team and help their workflow.
 - ecosystem: a collection of tools, programs, devices designed to co-operate with each other